Subscribe To This Site

 An excess of iodine, oddly enough can lead to some of the same problems as a deficiency of iodine.
 In either case, the thyroid does not function properly, leading to possible enlargement and to developing goiter.
 Iodine toxicity is rare and usually associated with supplementation.

-Caveat: There are actually foods that when eaten in excess, can hinder healthy thyroid activity.
+Caveat for Iodine Sources and Functions: There are actually foods that when eaten in excess, can hinder healthy thyroid activity.
 For this reason they are called “goitrogens”, and include, cabbage, kale, spinach, rutabagas, broccoli, Brussels sprouts, peanuts, soybeans and even peaches and strawberries.
-Please keep in mind that all of these foods are excellent sources of nutrients, and are only a problem if eaten in excess.
+Please keep in mind that all of these foods are excellent sources of nutrition, and are only a problem if eaten in excess.

-The upper intake level for adutls for iodine that has been established is 1100 µg per day.
+The upper intake level for adults (who are not pregnant or nursing) for iodine that has been established is 1100 µg per day.

-Click here to go from Iodine Sources and Functions page to Healthy Eating Support home page.
+Click here to go from Iodine Sources and Function page to Eating Disorder page.